-Like in Marvel’s Spider-Man, press R3 to send out a pulse.
+Like in Marvel’s Spider-Man, press R3 (on PlayStation) to send out a pulse.
 This will highlight your missions objective or help you find something you can interact with nearby.
 It’ll also highlight enemy targets.
 But you can also use it to find stuff you didn’t know was there, like your dad’s gravestone or a giant memorial statue of Stan Lee.

 As you’re exploring around the city, hit that scan button whenever you think about it.

 Stealth is a viable option during base attacks

 If you played Marvel’s Spider-Man as a stealth player, you were probably annoyed when your super stealthy attempts at base missions inevitably ended in several waves of combat — we certainly were!
 But Miles Morales works differently.